s-glass/reading-notes/401/class16.md

 # 401 class 16 notes

-**Why this matters**: This information matters because trees are data structures that we can use to solve technical problems!
+**Why this matters**: This information matters because being able to pull and use data from APIs increases what you're able to do with Python applications.

 ------------------------------------